philippart-s/jarvis/script.md

 Now I've just to add the "business" code that will call the service and print the result.
 The first one display the information about my account.
 The second one display the information about my kubernetes cluster.

+The last step is to add the subcommand to the `JarvisCommand` class.
+To do this I add the `subcommand` option with the `OVHcloudSubCommand` class.

 ## 20-props-logs-prod